Mohamed bin Zayed Al Nahyan: Personal life

 A lifelong fan of falconry, Mohamed established the Mohamed bin Zayed Falconry and Desert Physiognomy School with the goal of promoting and sustaining the ancient tradition by teaching it to new generations of Emiratis.
 He himself learned the practice from his father.

 Succession

-Mohamed has not chosen a Crown Prince.
-According to Al Jazeera, likely choices are his brothers: Mansour bin Zayed Al Nahyan or Tahnoun bin Zayed Al Nahyan or his son Khaled bin Mohamed Al Nahyan.
+Mohamed, in his capacity as ruler of Abu Dhabi, has issued an Emiri decree appointing his son Khaled bin Mohamed Al Nahyan as the crown prince.